 11) Row-Level Deletes

-Row-level deletes are not supported by the Apache Iceberg specification.
-However, Snowflake supports its own DELETE statements for tables using Snowflake as the catalog.
+The Apache Iceberg specification (V2 and above) supports row-level deletes through delete files.
+Snowflake supports its own DELETE statements for tables using Snowflake as the catalog.

 12) Identity Partition Column Limitations